propatheia/propatheia.github.io/content/column-right.md

 title = 'This is the title'
 +++

-Earlier in his career, Marco spent 12 years with Instituto de Soldadura e Qualidade (ISQ), one of Portugal's biggest private and independent engineering and technology companies.
-He was Head of the Electrical Calibration Laboratory, working closely with the automotive and aerospace industries.
+Earlier in his career, Marco spent 12 years with Instituto de Soldadura e Qualidade (ISQ), one of Portugal’s most prominent private and independent engineering and technology companies.
+He was Head of the Electrical Calibration Laboratory, leading high-profile engineering teams and working closely with the automotive and aerospace industries (AS9100, ISO/IEC 17025).

 Marco holds an MSc in Electrical and Computer Engineering from the University of Lisbon and a postgraduate degree in Laboratory Management.
-He is also a Certified SAFe 6 Scrum Master, a Certified Lean Six Sigma Black Belt, and a Certified Coach Professional (CCP)
+He is also a Certified SAFe 6 Scrum Master, a Certified Lean Six Sigma Black Belt, and a Certified Coach Professional (CCP).

+Marco has also been an ARPA member of the SDF Public Access UNIX System since 2005.
+He can be reached by writing to hello@marcoferra.com